lse-my472/lse-my472.github.io/index.md

 ### Course information

 * Lectures are prerecorded and available via Moodle
-* Lecture discussions / Q&As: Tuesdays 9-10am and 3-4pm via Zoom (you only have to attend one)
+* Lecture discussions / Q&As (you only have to attend one):
+    - Tuesdays 9-10am via Zoom
+    - Tuesdays 3-4pm via Zoom
 * Classes on:
     - Fridays 11am-12pm, KSW.1.01 and via Zoom
     - Fridays 4-5pm, NAB.2.04 and via Zoom